 The Automatic Windows authentication method allows login of any Windows or Active Directory (AD) user without having to manually add each user to CompleteFTP's internal user-list.
 AD users logging in by this method can use either of two user name formats:

 The feature may be enabled by checking the checkbox in the Enabled column.

-In the Professional and Enterprise Editions logins may be restricted to one or more Active Directory (AD) or local groups in the Configuration form (opened by the Configure link).
+In the Professional and Enterprise MFT, logins may be restricted to one or more Active Directory (AD) or local groups in the Configuration form (opened by the Configure link).

 The Automatic Windows authentication method allows login of any Windows or Active Directory user without having to manually add each user to CompleteFTP's internal user-list.
 Logins may be restricted to one or more Active Directory (AD) or local groups.
 These groups should be listed in the AD/Windows Group column.
 Each AD/Windows group may be associated with multiple CompleteFTP groups, a specific log-in-as user, which will override the one set for the authenticator in the Authenticators panel, and a Windows home folder.

 Name of the AD or Windows group that's to be permitted.
 AD groups are usually of the pattern MyDomain\MyGroup and Windows groups are specified just be MyGroup.
 If you're unsure about the exact name of an AD group then enter what you think it should be have the user attempt to log in.
 If the user entered the correct user-name and password, but was disallowed because they're not in an allowed group then a list of all the groups that they're a member of will be shown in the realtime log (and log file).

 Users who authenticate successfully because they're a member of the AD/Windows group in this row will be made members of the CompleteFTP groups in this field.
 This can be useful for controlling access to folders in the virtual file-system.